 - Symptom management trials to treat and reduce side effects from cancer treatments

 Black Hills Cardiovascular Research provides clinical research support for pharmaceutical, device, registry and investigator-initiated trial activity.
-Heart & Vascular Institute physicians and surgeons have participated in over 250 clinical trials (phase 1-4) in the past 20 years and collectively contributed over 10,000 patient years of clinical data.
+Heart and Vascular Institute physicians and surgeons have participated in over 250 clinical trials (phase 1-4) in the past 20 years and collectively contributed over 10,000 patient years of clinical data.
 Participating physician investigators are reimbursed for their time and responsibility through RVU compensation.

 Through clinical research, the community has access to treatments and devices before they are commonly available.
 When a new treatment is approved, physicians use clinical trial experience to quickly move innovations into standard practice.